Welcome to the Annotated Mountain Goats!

 Many references and excellent banter are left unannotated.
 The goal of this website is to help discover and understand the Mountain Goats as opposed to revealing every gem.
 Listening to live shows and banter yourself will continue to yield moments which cannot be had otherwise.
 Many particularly amazing descriptions are summarized rather than quoted, and a great deal of banter not pertaining to explaining a song are left for the listener to discover.
 John himself has said with some frequency that he doesn't believe in parsing every detail — that the meanings of songs change and should be interpreted by the listeners.
 That said, I love hearing what he thinks about his music, hence this website.
 So, please be careful with overanalyzing and avoid dogma as you use these annotations.

-For the past few years, I've made buttons for each Mountain Goats tour and passed them out at shows and through the mail.
+Once upon a time, I made buttons for each Mountain Goats tour and passed them out at shows and through the mail.
 They're 100% free; my wife and I make them with our button maker.
 A fellow DIY fan has been making stickers and those are available here as well!
+While I no longer travel to shows like I used to, there are still a few remaining buttons from those years.

 To obtain one, make a self-addressed, stamped envelope, and then email me so I can give you the address to send it to: